 Studies show that mobile clinics can reduce Emergency Department visits by 600 per year, saving an average of about one fifth of an emergency visit.
 The services and accessibility of mobile clinics provide lower operating costs to the healthcare system than ER visits.

-In addition to the direct ROI of a mobile health clinic, the value proposition as reported in Healthcare Finance states that though the savings related to health prevention initiatives can vary depending on the source, Trust for America’s Health (a non-partisan public health policy, research and advocacy organization) found a return of $5.60 for every $1 spent on prevention.
+In addition to the direct ROI of a mobile medical clinic, the value proposition as reported in Healthcare Finance states that though the savings related to health prevention initiatives can vary depending on the source, Trust for America’s Health (a non-partisan public health policy, research and advocacy organization) found a return of $5.60 for every $1 spent on prevention.
 This return on investment of preventative care is a result of managing poor lifestyle habits which in turn reduces rates of diseases such as type 2 diabetes, high blood pressure, heart disease and some cancers.
-Mobile health clinics that focus on diabetes care play a crucial role in saving the lives of vulnerable populations by providing education, medical care and impressing upon their patients to take preventative steps to live healthier lives.
+Mobile units that focus on diabetes care play a crucial role in saving the lives of vulnerable populations by providing education, medical care and impressing upon their patients to take preventative steps to live healthier lives.

 Check out our white paper below to learn more about the advantages of mobile health clinics.